 The valve shim of a car is a hardened metal disc responsible for the clearance adjustment between the camshaft-lobe and the corresponding valve it controls.
 Whenever a cam-lobe exists within a vehicle, it controls the valve directly.
 There is no rocker arm needed like in other vehicles which don’t have a cam-lobe.

-Valve Shim Clearance Adjustment Formula
+Valve Shim Clearance Adjustment Process and Formula

 The formula for adjusting the valve shim clearance might be slightly different for each size engine.
 However, the following steps are just a basic rundown of the formula which should apply to most standard engines that people have in their vehicles.

-1) Keep the engine turned off.
+Keep the engine turned off.
 You will want it to be cold before you begin the adjustment process.

 You can do this by first repositioning the cam-lobe so that it is pointing upward.
 The crankshaft will need to be turned to reposition it.
 Now the lifter needs to be turned.
 You’ll want the notch to be aligned with the middle of the cylinder head.

 Measure the shim’s thickness with a micrometer.
 Calculate the new valve shim adjustment thickness so that the proper clearance can be achieved.
 With a 2.4L engine, the formula for calculating the thickness would be as follows:

-(Thickness of New Shim) = (Thickness of Removed Shim) + (valve clearance measurement – 0.0146 inches)
+- (thickness of new shim) = (thickness of removed shim) + (valve clearance measurement – 0.0146 inches)

 The same formula can be used to calculate the thickness of both the intake shim and exhaust shim.